Cloudoki/api-gateway/README.md

 # api-gateway
 The Cloudoki's API Gateway with simples functionality.
-Supported there features:
+Supported features:

 - Manual service registration
 - URI transformations and/ or translation